RadDataComm/ansible_etx2/docs/rad.etx2.etx2_command_module.rst

                 <td>
                 </td>
                 <td>
                         <div>List of commands to send to the remote ETX-2 device.
-The resulting output from the command is returned.</div>
+The resulting output from each command is returned.</div>
                 </td>
             </tr>
     </table>